-If tank heaters are fitted, they can be turned on via the control panel feature of the Swift Command panel above the entrance door (see page 74).
+If tank heaters are fitted, they can be turned on via the control panel feature above the entrance door (see 8.7).
 Turn this feature on when the external temperatures are low, and the tank heaters will then turn on and off automatically.